-21. You can usually snag free scantrons near the Lair around finals time.
+21. You can usually snag free scantrons near the Lair around finals week.

-22. If you need it, the Carruth Center has free counseling services.
+22. The Carruth Center has free counseling services.

 23. Some dining halls have to-go boxes and might even let you take a little snack with you on the way out.

 There's free food and activities every Friday and Saturday night in the Mountainlair.
 Free food.
 FREE!

 Everyone has their own journey.
 Make the most of yours!